'Jones is one punch away from heavyweight disaster'

 Despite the doping suspensions and personal issues, I don't think it has tarnished his legacy in any way.
 When you have achievements like his, they speak for themselves.

-Fighting Cyril Gane for the heavyweight title is no easy thing.
+Fighting Ciryl Gane for the heavyweight title is no easy thing.
 Gane's a new breed of heavyweight.
 He's fast and strong, like me.
 There are definitely holes in his game but there are holes in everybody's game.

 He took a loss against Francis Ngannou, but I'm sure he's going to learn from it and he's going to fix some stuff.
 It will be interesting to see those improvements.